 The one constant of Mitt Romney’s political philosophy is the redistribution of wealth to the rich.
 His running mate’s brilliant idea is cutting Medicare payments that disproportionately benefit elderly whites—the one welfare program whites really benefit from.
 At a time when there is a real opening to mobilize against the parasitical bankers that have ripped apart the Western world, the Republican Party is offering us a parody of a vulture capitalist.

 A Romney victory would be catastrophic on several fronts.
-Putting the equivalent of the Monopoly guy in the White House would be a massive shot in the arm to the Occupy movement and other elements of the activist left.
-Leftists have done an excellent job internally policing to make sure that the street opposition to the banks is monopolized by activists firmly committed to left wing social causes, open borders, and anti-white animus.
-While this has limited their appeal, with the corporate stooge in the White House they will be able to frame themselves as the populist alternative to a corrupt system.
-The result would be a re-energized Left, both in the halls of Congress on down to the lowest antifa.
+Putting the equivalent of the Monopoly guy in the White House would be a massive shot in the arm to the Occupy movement and other elements of the activist Left.
+Leftists have done an excellent job of policing themselves to ensure that street opposition to the banks is monopolized by activists firmly committed to Left-wing social causes, open borders, and anti-white animus.
+While this has limited their appeal, with a corporate stooge in the White House they will be able to frame themselves as the populist alternative to a corrupt system.
+The result would be a re-energized Left, from the halls of Congress on down to the lowest antifa.

 Romney’s policies, like those of George W. Bush, would actively punish and dispossess his own base.
 It’s not clear that Romney actually is the “lesser evil.”
 An emphasis on finance capital and an indifference to white workers would exacerbate the class divisions ripping apart American whites.